As much as I love long periods of international travel, there’s something to be said about spending a weekend in a nearby city.

 For outdoor adventuring:

-All in all, we were able to make a great weekend out of it.
 The draw of Portland for me, other than all things running-related, is the abundance of healthy eateries and the spirit of outdoor adventuring.